 This TechNote explains how the Discharge to Atmosphere (D2A) element works and its typical application in transient simulations in HAMMER.
 The example model file at the end of the TechNote can also be found the Samples folder of the HAMMER installation file (C:\Program Files (x86)\Bentley\HAMMER\Samples).

-The Discharge to Atmosphere element can be used to model a valve to discharging to atmosphere, orifice to discharging to atmosphere, and head vs. flow rating tables.
-It is used to model an opening or orifice that allows flow to leave the pipe network and discharge to the atmosphere.
+The Discharge to Atmosphere element can be used to model a valve discharging to atmosphere, orifice discharging to atmosphere, and head vs. flow rating tables.
+It is used to model an opening or orifice that allows flow to leave the pipe network (similar to a junction with a demand) and discharge to the atmosphere.
 You can model it as a fixed orifice that is always open, or a valve that is either initially open or closed, then opens or closes during the transient simulation.
-It can be placed in series with the main water line or at a "T," as shown below.
+It can be placed in series with the main water line or at a "Tee", as shown below.